awslabs/aws-systems-manager/README.md

 * Examples: Any artifact that does not fit into the other categories will be a separate folder for that artifact

 ## Developing and Contributing
 Contributions are welcome!
-The goal of the project is for developers to provide artifacts, documentation and examples of product usage to share with the community.
+The goal of the project is for developers to provide artifacts, documentation, and examples of product usage to share with the community.

 Please see the [CONTRIBUTING.md](https://github.com/awslabs/amazon-ssm/blob/master/CONTRIBUTING.md) file for more information.